toolboc/psx-pi-smbshare/README.md

 10. Select "Metrics" and scroll down to "Found Consoles" and you should see your PSP device
 11. Select an available PSP game from the Xlink Kai portal
 12. Join a game and have fun!

+## Playing Mario Kart Double Dash online with Xlink Kai on Gamecube
+See this [article on the NintendoDuo Tumblr page](https://nintendoduo.tumblr.com/post/185437788676/how-to-take-your-gamecube-online-with-a-raspberry) for a detailed guide on "How to Take Your GameCube Online With a Raspberry Pi and psx-pi-smbshare".

 # Demos
 * [Launching PS2 Backups with OPL](https://www.youtube.com/watch?v=FJEdWW6YhJo&feature=youtu.be)